 Coverage in Thimphu, Paro, and the valleys

 Tip for Tiger's Nest: download the map of Paro and the hiking trail before starting the trek.
-On the climb to Taktsang Monastery, the signal comes and goes, and an offline map gives you peace of mind.
+On the climb to Taktsang monastery, the signal comes and goes, and an offline map gives you peace of mind.

-Local operators in Bhutan
+Local carriers in Bhutan

 | Aspect | Situation in Bhutan |